This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Beard Hair Type

-Adjust your beard washing frequency based on density, porosity, and texture.
+Always adjust your beard washing routine based on your unique beard density, hair porosity, and growth patterns.

 Washing Beard Correctly

-Washing your beard the right way keeps it clean, healthy, and itch-free.
+Washing your beard correctly keeps it clean, healthy, and free of buildup.

 Step One: Wetting Beard